vladzaharia/dotfiles/README.md

 The 1Password CLI is automatically installed on macOS and Linux, but requires authentication either through the 1Password App or manually before it can be used.

-Either [set up biometric unlock](https://developer.1password.com/docs/cli/get-started#turn-on-biometric-unlock) or [sign in manually](https://developer.1password.com/docs/cli/sign-in-manually) to properly restore these packages.
+After installing, either [set up biometric unlock](https://developer.1password.com/docs/cli/get-started#turn-on-biometric-unlock) or [sign in manually](https://developer.1password.com/docs/cli/sign-in-manually).

-If signing in manually, run `chezmoi init` again after getting a session token to enable 1Password functionality.
+After logging in, start a new console and run `chezmoi init` to pick up the `op` command and session token (if available).
+The secret files should now be properly restored.